 Perhaps after we ban homework, students will get good grades in their examinations.
 Hear this out: if students spend an extended amount of time doing homework, they get distracted easily in their academics, leading to deteriorating grades.

 Confining a student in their rooms to work on homework also means they don’t spend more time doing what they love, such as playing video games or going to the movies.
 Teachers owe kids this freedom by reducing the amount of homework they assign to them.

 Mental health and well-being are essential to absorb knowledge for students.
 However, teachers have ignored this fact for a long time.
 If a student develops a negative attitude towards school because of too much homework, they will not progress academically.

 - Support deficiency.

 An average of 70% of parents and guardians may not find time to help their kids with their homework.
 This lack of help when a student faces challenges when doing homework makes them opt for online help.
-The consequences of this type of support are the student may not understand the content.
+To choose the best assistance, visit RankMyService and read some fair reviews to make a weighted choice.

 - Irrelevant content.

 If whatever teachers give students as homework doesn’t relate to that day’s topic, then we should ban homework.
 It does not make any sense to give students assignments on vectors if the day’s theme was matrices.

 Is it okay if we ban homework in schools?
 Why?
 If your response was yes, it’s probably because you are from the school of thought that suggests homework isn’t the key to unlock each child’s education potential.

 In high schools or colleges, many students engage in other activities after school.
 They include internships, working extra shifts, running a business, or helping out at home.
 If teachers add homework to their already busy schedule, they may end up not doing it or do it half-heartedly.